Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ## Hotspot mode

-The OpenGD77 firmware can operate as a DMR (*voice only*) hotspot when connected via its USB programming cable to a Raspberry Pi running PiStar or any other device that is running MMDVMHost.
+The firmware can operate as a DMR (*voice only*) hotspot when connected via its USB programming cable to a Raspberry Pi running PiStar or any other device that is running MMDVMHost.

 *Note.* Hotspot mode may be compatible with software like BlueDV, but your mileage may vary.

-First, connect the GD-77 to a Raspberry Pi via its programming cable.
+First, connect the radio to a Raspberry Pi via its programming cable.

 ![](media/hotspot-connections.jpg)

-Hotspot mode works with the Raspberry Pi Zero, but a adaptor cable is needed to convert from the micro USB port on the RPi Zero to the full size USB plug on the GD-77 programming cable.
+Hotspot mode works with the Raspberry Pi Zero, but a adaptor cable is needed to convert from the micro USB port on the RPi Zero to the full size USB plug on the radio's programming cable.

 In the PiStar Configuration screen, select “OpenGD77 DMR hotspot (USB)” as the modem type.